-Each of the licensing authorities that have adopted these common standards will undertake six monthly enhanced DBS checks including checks against the Child and Adult Barring lists for licensed drivers.
-The six-month checking requirement will be brought into scope once these standards have been adopted (Autumn 2021).
+Each of the licensing authorities that have adopted these common standards will undertake six monthly enhanced DBS checks including checks against the children and adult Barred Lists for licensed drivers.

 In the interests of public safety, a licence is unlikely to be granted to any individual that appears on either barred list.